|

 Palliative Care Chaplains also help patients maintain contact with

 their faith communities, as requested.
-All South Coast
+All South Coast Hospice

 employees respect the spiritual and lifestyle choices of our patients